devspace-sh/devspace/docs/pages/cli/what-is-devspace-cli.md

 DevSpace helps your team to standardize deployment and development workflows without requiring everyone on your team to become a Kubernetes expert.
 - The DevOps and Kubernetes expert on your team can configure DevSpace using `devspace.yaml` and simply commits it via git
-- If other developers on your team check out the project, they only need to run `devspace deploy` to deploy the project (including image building and deployment of other related project etc.) and they have a running instance of the project
+- If other developers on your team check out the project, they only need to run `devspace deploy` to deploy the project (including image building and deployment of dependencies, i.e. other related projects) to get a running instance of the project or they run `devspace dev` to start developing the project with an automated dev workflow
-- The configuration of DevSpace is highly dynamic, so you can configure everything using variables that make it much easier to have one base configuration but still allow differences among developers (e.g. different sub-domains for testing)
+- The configuration of DevSpace is highly dynamic, so you can configure everything using [config variables](https://devspace.cloud/docs/cli/deployment/advanced/variables) that make it much easier to have one base configuration but still allow differences among developers (e.g. different sub-domains for testing)

-> Giving everyone on your team access to a Kubernetes cluster means a lot of work for admins and requires a lot of knowledge from developers.
-DevSpace Cloud makes sharing dev clusters much easier and safer.
+> Giving everyone on your team on-demand access to a Kubernetes cluster is a challenging problem for system administrators and infrastructure managers.
+DevSpace Cloud, an optional add-on for DevSpace, makes sharing dev clusters much easier and safer.
 [Learn more about DevSpace Cloud](https://devspace.cloud/docs/cloud/what-is-devspace-cloud).

 </details>

 <details>
 <summary><h3>Speed Up Cloud-Native Development</h3></summary>

-Instead of rebuilding images and redeploying containers, DevSpace allows you to hot reload running containers while you code:
+Instead of rebuilding images and redeploying containers, DevSpace allows you to **hot reload running containers while you are coding**:
 - Simply edit your files with your IDE and see how your application reloads within the running container.
-- The high performance, bi-directional file synchronization detects code changes immediately and synchronizes files immediately between your local dev environment and the containers running in Kubernetes
+- The **high performance, bi-directional file synchronization** detects code changes immediately and synchronizes files immediately between your local dev environment and the containers running in Kubernetes
 - Stream logs, connect debuggers or open a container terminal directly from your IDE with just a single command.

 </details>